 Looking for campgrounds in the area?
 Camp Wilhelm Campground is only 15 minutes away from the Creek.
 They put on several activities throughout the year that would spice up any angling vacation.

 If you would rather sleep with a roof over your head, you might try the Motel 6 in Harrisville.
 They offer clean rooms that are perfect for the budget minded fisherman.

-It might not be the most famous Pennsylvania trout stream, but Little Sandy Creek is definitely worth a visit.
+It might not be the most famous Pennsylvania trout stream, but that just means you’ll likely have this stream all to yourself.
 Enjoy!